croz-ltd/dpcmder/README.md

 F3/3                - view current file
 F4/4                - edit file
-F5/5                - copy selected (or current if none selected) directories and files F7/7                - create directory
+F5/5                - copy selected (or current if none selected) directories and files
+                    - if selected is DataPower domain create export of domain (TODO)
+                    - if selected is DataPower configuration create export of whole appliance (TODO) F7/7                - create directory
-DEL/x               - delete selected (or current if none selected) directories and files /                   - find string n                   - find next string p                   - find previous string
+DEL/x               - delete selected (or current if none selected) directories and files d                   - diff current files/directories
+                      ("blocking" diff command have to be used, for example script ldiff.sh containing "diff $1 $2 | less") /                   - find string n                   - find next string p                   - find previous string